-With a deferred annuity, you deposit your funds with an insurance company (by investing in either a fixed, variable, equity-indexed, or longevity annuity contract) and the taxes on any investment gains are deferred until such time as you take a withdrawal.
-Any gain withdrawn prior to your age 59 ½ will be subject to a 10% tax penalty.
+With this annuity, you invest your funds with an insurance firm.
+You can choose between a fixed, variable, equity-indexed, or longevity annuity contract.
+The taxes on any money gains are put off until you take money out of the account.
+Any gain you withdraw before age 59½ will be subject to a 10% tax penalty.
 You will also have to pay income tax on the amount you withdraw.

-Deferred annuities can come with all sorts of features (at a cost) that provide specific types of death benefits and/or future income guarantees.
-Here is an overview of four main types of deferred annuities; fixed, variable, equity-indexed, and longevity.
+Deferred annuities can come with all sorts of features (at a cost) that provide certain types of death benefits and future income guarantees.
+Here is an overview of the four main types of deferred annuities.

 Fixed Deferred Annuity

-A fixed deferred annuity works much like a certificate of deposit; except, instead of having to claim the interest income on your tax return each year, the interest is deferred until such time as you take a withdrawal from the annuity contract.
-When you purchase a deferred fixed annuity, the insurance company will tell you the guaranteed interest rate your funds will earn.
+A fixed deferred annuity works much like a certificate of deposit (CD).
+Instead of having to claim the interest income on your tax return each year, the interest is put off until you take money out of your annuity contract.
+When you purchase a deferred fixed annuity, the insurance firm will tell you the minimum interest rate your funds will earn.
 The insurance firm may pay more, but it won't pay less than the minimum.

-For people who want to steer clear of risking their money and who will not need the interest income from their investment until age 59 ½ or later, fixed annuities can be an attractive option.
-Before you buy a fixed annuity compare the return being offered to other safe investment choices like certificates of deposit, and government bonds.
+For people who want to steer clear of risking their money and who will not need the interest income from their account until age 59½ or later, fixed annuities can be a good option.
+Before you buy a fixed annuity, compare the return being offered to other safe investment choices like CDs and government bonds.

 Variable Deferred Annuity

-Over the long haul, over most market conditions, investors are likely to be better off investing in a portfolio of index mutual funds, rather than a variable annuity, for the following two reasons:
+Over the long haul and through most market ups and downs, you are likely to be better off buying into a portfolio of index mutual funds rather than a variable annuity for these reasons:

-- Beware Of Variable Annuity Tax Deferral - Because the investments are inside of an annuity, all taxes are deferred until such time as you take a withdrawal.
-The tax deferral of a variable annuity is often touted as an advantage by annuity salespeople, but for many, it can actually turn out to be a drawback.
+- Because the things you invest in are inside an annuity, all taxes are put off until you take money out of your account.
+The tax deferral of a variable annuity is often touted as a good thing by people selling annuities.
+For some people, it could turn out to be a drawback.
 This would be true for people who may be in a higher tax bracket when they retire.

-- Variable Annuity Riders and Death Benefits Come At High Costs - Annuity companies provide a whole array of features called riders.
+- Annuity firms provide a whole array of features called riders.
 These riders can provide a death benefit and the promise of future income.
 They may come at a high cost that could erode your returns.
 Many annuities with these features are charging fees of over 3% a year.
 Depending on the rider, the extra costs may be worthwhile.

-An equity-indexed annuity functions like a fixed annuity in some ways, and like a variable annuity in other ways.
-Technically, it is a type of fixed annuity.
+An equity-indexed annuity functions like a fixed annuity in some ways and like a variable annuity in other ways.
+At its core, it's a type of fixed annuity.